belarbi2733/wirepius-radarr-sonarr/README.md

 ## 🙏 Feedback

-If you have any feedback, please reach out to us at mohammed@belarbi.online
+If you have any feedback, please reach out to us at tking031@posteo.net